annasimulation/EPA141A/Final assignment/README.md

 ```
 For running all the files, we used a virtual environment, using Python 3.11

+There could be troubles opening the Jupyter notebooks, due to errors with Github.
+Because of this, all Jupyter notebooks have also been copied to Python files with the endings _ifnotebookdoesnotwork.
+We advise to open the project in a virtual environment in Pycharm to read all files.

 ## File Structure
 Below, a tree can be found with all the directories found in the project.
 The structure consists of certain (output) folders and the main Python files used for analyses.
 ```